Morgan Stanley CEO Gorman to hand reins to successor within a year | Business

 Gorman, 64, told shareholders on Friday the bank's board has identified three strong candidates to succeed him, without naming them, and that he will become executive chairman once a new CEO is chosen.
 Morgan Stanley co-presidents Ted Pick and Andy Saperstein, and head of investment management Dan Simkowitz, are widely seen as contenders for the top job.

-Morgan Stanley CEO James Gorman plans to step down over the next year, drawing to a close 13 years at the helm during which he built the Wall Street firm into a wealth management powerhouse.
+Morgan Stanley CEO James Gorman plans to step down within a year but stay on as executive chairman, drawing to a close 13 years in the role during which he built the Wall Street firm into a wealth management powerhouse.
 Gorman, 64, told shareholders on Friday the bank's board has identified three strong candidates to succeed him, without naming them, and that he will become executive chairman once a new CEO is chosen.

 Still, it has not all been plain sailing for Gorman.
 The bank earlier this month said it's in talks to resolve a more than year-long investigation by U.S. regulators into its block trading practices.